Home

 This comparability is also what makes using GAAP so practical.

-For example, suppose you’re a small business with plans to seek funding opportunities to raise capital.
-In that case, you must ensure that your financial statements are straightforward for potential investors, lenders, shareholders, prospective buyers, and potential partners.
+For example, suppose you’re a small business planning to raise capital.
+In that case, you must ensure that your financial statements are accurate and provide valuable information to potential investors, lenders, shareholders, prospective buyers, and partners.

 • Consistency: GAAP ensures consistency by establishing standardized practices rooted in transparency and honesty.
-This means that all financial records are disclosed, complete, and accurate.
+This means all financial transactions are disclosed, complete, and accurate.

 • Accountability: It holds organizations accountable to clear financial reporting requirements.

-• Birds’ eye-view: A standardized set of accounting and financial reporting rules makes it easy for others, such as investors, to read that financial information and learn about the company’s financial performance.
+• Birds’ eye-view: A standardized set of accounting and financial reporting rules makes it easy for others, such as investors, to read financial statements and learn about the company’s performance.

 • Relevancy and reliability: GAAP reduces the risk of error because it has several safeguards and checkpoints.

-• Non-global recognition: GAAP’s financial reports are not necessarily recognized globally like the International Financial Reporting Standards (IFSB), which are more commonly used worldwide.
+• Non-global recognition: GAAP’s financial reports are not necessarily recognized globally like the International Financial Reporting Standards (IFRS), which are more commonly used worldwide.

 • One-size-fits-all method: This accounting method does not account for the diversity of needs among different companies.
 For example, small businesses might find it more challenging to incorporate all GAAP principles into an otherwise established financial framework.